Stay Safe During Winter Activities

 Download Fact Sheet *ACA Members Only*

-When snow, ice and frigid weather blast into town, watch out for injuries, advises the American Chiropractic Association (ACA).
-Winter recreational activities and chores can pose problems for the outdoor enthusiast whose body is not in condition.
-Winter sports like skating, skiing and sledding can cause painful muscle spasms, strains or tears if you’re out of shape.
-Even shoveling snow the wrong way, clambering awkwardly over snow banks, slipping on sidewalks and wearing the wrong kinds of clothing can lead to spasms, strains and sprains.
+When snow, ice and frigid weather blast into town, ACA advises people to take all of the necessary precautions to prevent injury.
+Winter recreational activities and chores can pose problems for the outdoor enthusiast whose body is not conditioned.
+Winter sports like skating, skiing and sledding can cause painful muscle spasms, strains or tears if your body hasn't been properly warmed up.
+Even shoveling snow the wrong way, slipping on sidewalks and wearing the wrong kinds of clothing can lead to spasms, strains and sprains.

 - Skiing: Do 10 to 15 squats.
-Stand with your legs shoulder width apart, knees aligned over your feet.
+Stand with your legs shoulder width apart and your knees aligned over your feet.
 Slowly lower your buttocks as you bend your knees over your feet.
 Stand up straight again.
 It’s a good idea to wear layers because you may be going from a cold environment (outdoors) to a warm environment (indoors).

 - Skating: Do several lunges.
 Take a moderately advanced step with one foot.
 Let your back knee come down to the floor while keeping your shoulders in position over your hips.
 Repeat the process with your other foot.